 3. It is illegal to pee in an elevator.

-Although is not breaking the law, it´s considered as an offence to bring cigarettes into the country.
-Custom officers do exercise a certain amount of discretion and say it´s fine if the cigarettes are for your own consumption.
+Custom officers do exercise a certain amount of discretion and can tell you that is fine if the cigarettes are simply for your own consumption.

 7. Hugging without permission.